Compliance

 Save Money with Proper Medical Waste Classification

 One of the biggest issues businesses face when it comes to medical waste is the cost.
 And costs are only expected to increase due to an aging population and expansion of health services.
 So it makes sense that many companies are looking for ways to reduce waste without violating environmental laws.
+Proper waste classification can help reduce the amount of medical waste generated in your facility.
+It sounds simple, but there are common issues businesses face when it comes to waste segregation.

 Everyday Scenarios that Complicate Waste Classification

 In the workplace, there are times that inconvenience can play a significant role in classification.
 In some facilities, there are red bags close by, but no trashcans, which can lead some employees to dispose of regular trash in a red bag.
 Others throw all of their waste into red bags for fear of not being compliant.
 Throwing ordinary trash bags into red bags is a common mistake.
 And once waste goes in, it cannot be taken out due to the risk of spills.
+Poorly written guidelines regarding waste disposal is another common obstacle.
+For example, some facilities don’t have a clear definition of “body fluids,” which is an important criterion for identifying medical waste.

 Medical Waste Defined